shastajs/redux-sutro/README.md

 # redux-sutro [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][travis-image]][travis-url]

-Generates [tahoe](https://github.com/shastajs/tahoe) redux actions from [sutro](https://github.com/shastajs/sutro) meta-information.
+Generates [tahoe](https://github.com/shastajs/tahoe) redux actions from [sutro](https://github.com/shastajs/sutro) swagger information.
 Use your remote APIs with ease.

 This is a work in progress - There is sparse documentation, no tests, and it's not on npm.
 Use at your own risk while we finish up!